CADEV-legacy/adler-web-landing/README.md

 yarn dev
 ```

-Case 2.
-Publish to Hosting
+Case B. Publish to Hosting

 ```
 Will be written.